Jaron Fairman

-Jaron Fairman (born December 12, 1984) is an American football coach and former wide receiver who is the special teams coordinator and wide receivers coach for the Michigan Panthers of the United Football League (UFL).
+Jaron Fairman (born December 12, 1984) is an American football coach and former wide receiver who was the special teams coordinator and wide receivers coach for the Michigan Panthers of the United Football League (UFL).
 He has previously coordinated special teams at Florida Atlantic University, Nicholls State University and Western Colorado University.

 Playing career

 Fairman played wide receiver and was a key special teams contributor from 2003 to 2006 at Fresno State.
 He was a four-year letter winner, and was a team captain as a senior.
 Prior to Fresno State, Fairman was an all-state wide receiver and defensive back at South Hills High School in West Covina, California.

 Coaching career

 Nicholls State

 Following Fairman's playing career, He joined the staff at Nicholls State as the special teams coordinator and wide receivers coach.
 In 2009, his second season on staff, Fairman was promoted to passing game coordinator.
 In 2010, Fairman was again promoted, this time to Offensive coordinator.